These Domestic Airlines still allow Free Carry-On

 Delta Air Lines

-It won’t come as a surprise that all of the airlines mentioned above (except Delta) are customer focused and get a lot of love from passengers.
-While the U.S. legacy airlines such as American, Delta, and United continue to nickel and dime us, there are still some holdouts.
-I imagine we’ll see these airlines slowly change over to the Basic Economy model over time, but for now it’s important to get these free perks while you can.
+It won’t come as a surprise that all of the airlines mentioned above are customer focused and get a lot of love from passengers.
+While United continues to nickel and dime us by not offering free carry-on bags, there are still some holdouts.
+While a lot of these carriers have rolled out Basic Economy products, they are still offering free carry-on bags which is a small win for the consumer.